aws-samples/personalization-apis/README-SAR.md

 - Add your own domain name and SSL certificate to the CloudFront distribution or API Gateway endpoint (**only if you deployed with the `API-Gateway-REST` API entry point type**).
 - Update the base CORS configuration to only allow requests from the origins of your client applications.
 - If you deployed with a configuration that includes CloudFront, you can protect the origin API endpoint (API Gateway) using AWS WAF that will prevent clients from calling API Gateway directly.
 Details [here](https://www.wellarchitectedlabs.com/security/300_labs/300_multilayered_api_security_with_cognito_and_waf/3_prevent_requests_from_accessing_api_directly/).
-- Setup [Provisioned Concurrency](https://docs.aws.amazon.com/lambda/latest/dg/provisioned-concurrency.html) for the [personalization_api_function](./src/personalization_api_function/).
+- Setup [Provisioned Concurrency](https://docs.aws.amazon.com/lambda/latest/dg/provisioned-concurrency.html) for the [personalization_api_function](https://github.com/aws-samples/personalization-apis/blob/main/src/personalization_api_function/).
 The ARN for this function can be found in the CloudFormation output parameters (either `PersonalizationHttpApiFunction` or `PersonalizationRestApiFunction` depending on your deployment options).

 ## Uninstalling the solution

-If you installed the application from the Serverless Application Repository, you can delete the application from the Lambda console in your AWS account (under Applications).

-Alternatively, if you installed the application using SAM, you can delete the application using the AWS CLI.
+To remove the resources created by this solution in your AWS account, use the AWS CLI.
 Assuming you used the default application name for the stack name (`personalization-apis`), you can run the following:

 ```bash
 aws cloudformation delete-stack --stack-name personalization-apis
 ```

-Finally, you can also delete the stack in the AWS console on the CloudFormation page.
+Alternatively, you can delete the stack in the AWS console on the CloudFormation page.

 ## Reporting issues

 If you encounter a bug, please create a new issue with as much detail as possible and steps for reproducing the bug.
 Similarly, if you have an idea for an improvement, please add an issue as well.
 Pull requests are also welcome!
-See the [Contributing Guidelines](./CONTRIBUTING.md) for more details.
+See the [Contributing Guidelines](https://github.com/aws-samples/personalization-apis/blob/main/CONTRIBUTING.md) for more details.

 ## License summary